MindscapeHQ/raygun4flutter/README.md

 ### Requirements

-- Android API 16
+- Android API 16+
-- iOS 10.0
+- iOS 10.0+
-- Web and desktop not supported.
+- Flutter for Web and Desktop are currently not supported.

-TODO: Mention which versions of native this is pegged against
+Raygun4Flutter currently uses the following versions of the native providers behind the scenes:

+Android: Raygun4Android 4.0.1
+iOS: 1.5.3

 ## Installation

-### Depend on it
+### 1. Depend on it

 Run this command:

 `$ flutter pub add raygun4flutter`

-This will add a line like this to your package's pubspec.yaml (and run an implicit dart pub get):
+This will add a line like this to your package's pubspec.yaml (and run an implicit `dart pub get`):

 ```
 dependencies:
-  raygun4flutter: ^1.0.0
+  raygun4flutter: ^0.5.0
 ```
 Alternatively, your editor might support `flutter pub get`.
 Check the docs for your editor to learn more.

-### Import it
+### 2. Import it

 Now in your Dart code, you can use: